ravewillow6383/tic-tac-toe/README.md

 ### What I like about this program

 It plays cleanly in my console.
-I have error handling and I'm checking for edge cases (i.e. integers given by the user that are outside of range, a blank input for a user name, a string instead of an integer for the game board placement).
+It has a retro feel that I enjoy.
+I have error handling and I'm checking for edge cases (i.e. integers given by the user that are outside of range, a blank input for a user name, a string instead of an integer for the game board placement) and I've tried a lot of weird inputs without it breaking.
 It does everything that I would expect a tic tac toe game to do.

 ### Where I would take this project further